 Yes, Leica released a limited edition of the camera in 1972 for the Olympic Games in Munich.
 It has engravings of the Olympic rings, the year 72, and a special edition serial number (1 through 1000) on the top plate.

 Can all R-lenses be used with the Leicaflex SL?

 No, some later introduced lenses require more clearance between the reflex mirror and the rear element of the lens.
 In particular, the 16mm Fisheye-Elmarit-R, the 24mm Elmarit-R, the 35mm Summilux-R, the 80-200 f/4.5 Vario-Elmar zoom, and 50mm Summilux-R should not be attached to the Leicaflex SL.
 Also, the SL requires two-cam lenses to make use of its TTL-metering capabilities.
-One-cam lenses can be mounted, but metering will not work.
+One-cam lenses can be mounted, but will only work in stop-down metering mode.
 Last but not least, the Schneider Super-Angulon 21mm f/3.4 can not be used with the Leicaflex SL because it requires mirror lock-up.
 On the other hand, the Super-Angulon 21mm f/4, which has a retro-focal design, works fine.

 Is the Leicaflex SL compatible with ROM-lenses?